camunda/camunda-docs/docs/reference/feel/language-guide/feel-expression.md

 // null
 ```

-If the elements are contextes then the nested value of the current element can be accessed directly by its name.
+If the elements are contextes, the nested value of the current element can be accessed directly by its name.

 ```js
 [ {a: "foo", b: 5},  {a: "bar", b: 10} ][b > 7]